learn-co-students/ruby-environment-setup-000/README.md

 Another issue is sometimes rvm gets installed in /usr/local/rvm, a system wide install.
 If so, you have to rvm implode to uninstall rvm, clear out your .bashrc file or remove any reference to RVM in there, `sudo rm /etc/profile.d/rvm.sh`.
 You'll also want to remove the reference to that file you just deleted in the `/etc/profile`.
 Also `sudo rm /etc/rvmrc`.
 And then restart your computer and reinstall rvm.
 Make sure it is installing into `/Users/yourusername/.rvm` and not `/usr/local` A system wide install in /usr/local/rvm, never install rvm with sudo (and avoiding the use of sudo in general).
 Finally ensure that 2.1.2 is the default ruby with `rvm use 2.1.2 --default`

-# SublimeText3
+# Sublime Text

 We spend most of our time in a text editor.
 Make sure you have a good one.
-We use [SublimeText3](http://www.sublimetext.com/3).
+We use [Sublime Text](http://www.sublimetext.com).
+Sublime Text 2 and 3 are basically the same, so it's up to you which one you want.
 Once you have that installed, follow the instructions below.

 ## Setting up the subl symlink

 The first task is to make a symlink to subl.
 This will allow you to type `subl` in your terminal to launch Sublime Text.
-Assuming you've placed Sublime Text 2 in the Applications folder, and that you have a `/usr/local/bin` directory in your path, you can run:
+Assuming you've placed Sublime Text in the Applications folder, and that you have a `/usr/local/bin` directory in your path, you can run:

-### Sublime Text 2
+### For Sublime Text 2
 ```
-ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" ~/bin/subl
+ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" usr/local/bin
 ```

-### Sublime Text 3
+### For Sublime Text 3
 ```
-ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" ~/bin/subl
+ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" usr/local/bin
 ```

 ## Install Package Control